Get started

 In this mode, Kubernetes doesn’t tell you the Tailscale machine name.
 You can look up the node in the Machines of the admin console to learn its machine name.
 By default, the machine name of an exposed Service is <k8s-namespace>-<k8s-servicename>, but it can be changed.

-Ingress resources only support TLS, and are only exposed over HTTPS.
-You must enable HTTPS on your tailnet.
+Ingress resources only support TLS, and are only exposed over HTTPS using a MagicDNS name and publicly trusted certificates from LetsEncrypt.
+You must enable HTTPS and MagicDNS on your tailnet.

 Edit the Ingress resource you want to expose to use the Ingress class tailscale: